 Sharpness= 40 (eliminates some minor fringing on text – also use ClearType)

 Contrast= 43 (default contrast in this preset gives major shade crushing)

 Color Temp= User Mode

 If you’re after accurately represented or deep and full colours at high refresh rates then there isn’t really an awful lot more you can do on the monitor’s OSD.
 It sort of felt like ASUS were giving us a twig to hammer a nail with.
 There are further tweaks you can make on a software level, the most comprehensive and effective of which involves using a hardware calibration device to create a custom ICC profile.
-Some applications, such as games, use their own gamma values and colour system and will either incorrectly apply (even if enforced using software) or ignore the profile.
+Some applications, including some games, use their own gamma values and colour system and will either incorrectly apply (even if enforced using software) or ignore the profile.
 To that end we won’t be using the ICC profile for the testing in our review and will simply be using the test settings above.

 Having said that, it’s clear that the monitor is not really doing what it should anyway at 144Hz.
-Furthermore, some people may like a better solution for general desktop work and suchlike where ICC profiles are used correctly and to full effect.
-We have decided to also provide some ICC profiles that users can download and use on their own systems.
+Furthermore, some people may like a better solution for general desktop work and those games where ICC profiles are used correctly and to full effect.
+We have decided to provide some ICC profiles that users can download and use on their own systems.
 It must be understood that each individual VG248QE is slightly different and you may need to make some further adjustments of your own.
 To use our ICC profiles, do the following.
 Nvidia GPU users Brightness= 24 (gave 160 cd/m2 on our unit, adjust as required) Contrast= 75 Color Temp= User Mode Red= 100 Green= 90 Blue= 89

 1) Download the appropriate ICC profile below and save it to a suitable place -